Almorisson/MCD-Use-Cases/README.md

 # Project Name

 MCD-Use-Cases

 ## Description

-Data Conception Model of a website's database.
+Data Conception Model for a to set up a website database frm scratch.